 We have adopted a procedure approved by the SEC called householding.
-Under this procedure, stockholders who have the same address and last name and have not previously requested electronic delivery of proxy materials or otherwise provided instructions to the contrary will receive a single set of proxy materials (including our annual report) for all stockholders having that address, with each stockholder continuing to receive separate proxy cards.
-This procedure reduces printing costs and postage fees.
-If you do not wish to participate in householding, please contact Broadridge Financial Solutions by calling their toll-free number at (866) 540-7095 or through Broadridge Financial Solutions, Attn.: Householding Department, 51 Mercedes Way, Edgewood, New York 11717, and a separate copy of the proxy materials will be promptly delivered to your address.
-If you are currently receiving multiple sets of the proxy materials and wish to receive only one, you may use the same contact information to opt into householding.
-Beneficial stockholders may request information about householding from their banks, brokers or other holders of record.
+Under this procedure, stockholders who have the same address and last name and have not previously requested electronic delivery of proxy materials or otherwise provided instructions to the contrary will receive a single envelope containing the Notices for all stockholders having that address.
+The Notice for each stockholder will include that stockholder's unique control number needed to vote his or her shares.
+This procedure will reduce our printing costs and postage fees.

+If you do not wish to participate in householding, please contact Broadridge Financial Solutions by calling their toll-free number at (866) 540-7095 or through Broadridge Financial Solutions, Attn.: Householding Department, 51 Mercedes Way, Edgewood, New York 11717, and a Notice in a separate envelope will be promptly delivered to your address.
+If you are currently receiving the Notice in separate envelopes and wish to receive only one, you may use the same contact information to opt into householding.